 Technically speaking, the Cybersecurity Law is an “umbrella law” that encompasses a structured suite of security and privacy laws that are enforced by official sources of law.
 To be in compliance, companies must understand not only the Cybersecurity Law but also these supportive regulations, rules, and interpretations.
 This POV offers an overview of recent updates to the Law and addresses the compliance challenges that they may pose.

-Overview of Cyber Security Law (CSL)
+Overview of the Cybersecurity Law

 - Define the principle of cyberspace sovereignty

-- Define the cybersecurity obligations of internet products and services providers
+- Define the cybersecurity obligations of internet products and services

 - Formulate the rules of personal information protection

 - Establish a security baseline for critical information infrastructure

 - Institute rules for cross-border transmission of data

 The Cybersecurity Law also provides detailed articles and provisions on legal liability, prescribing a variety of penalties that include fines, certificate suspension, and revocation of permits and/or business licenses.
 Where criminal acts are involved, offenders will be punishable according to the Criminal Law of the People’s Republic of China.
 The Cybersecurity Law grants the Cyber Security Administrative Authorities (CSAA) with rights and guidelines to carry out legal enforcement on illegal acts.

 The Cybersecurity Law expressly applies to network operators and critical information infrastructure (CII) operators within mainland China.
 Since the release of its updated guidelines, more details have become available regarding compliance requirements for network operators and CIIs.